mellybess/transparency-talk/README.md

-# transparency-talk
+## Purpose

-The slides and content from my talk on transparency in government
+The point of this repository is to host the slides from a talk I gave on transparency for future reference.